Fits your car's on board diagnostic connector (below steering wheel)

 Need to reverse engineer the CAN bus of your car?

 If you want to truly understand your vehicle, you'll often need to reverse engineer the proprietary raw CAN bus data.
 Here, the OBD2-DB9 adapter offers an easy way to connect your CAN logger to your car.
-Once powered, you can connect the CLX000 to your PC via a standard mini USB to start streaming data in Wireshark.
+Once powered, you can connect the CLX000 to your PC via a standard mini USB to start streaming data in SavvyCAN.
 This way you're ready to hack your car in just a few minutes!

 This differs from vehicle-to-vehicle: